himansh1314/CycleGAN/README.md

 References
 Jun-Yan Zhu, Taesung Park, Phillip Isola, Alexei A. Efros - "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks", Berkeley AI Research (BAIR) laboratory, UC Berkeley.
+This code has been heavily borrowed from the repository - https://github.com/eriklindernoren/Keras-GAN.
+Very grateful to have people like him.